andria-dev/arthub/README.md

 yarn test
 ```

 This application currently has no tests as it is a gift, and I'm on a time crunch.
+Alongside this, I have no knowledge of testing with Firebase's Firestore and Storage APIs.

 ## Formatting